orcchg/Dagger2Clarify/README.md

 Car has configurable inject ctor with primitive parameter.
 Module is responsible for instantiation of Car with parameter.
 Component relies on Module.
 Module provides both parameter and a Car instance.
 See also *_car_inject_ctor* package to provide Car implicitly.

+### module_3rdparty

+Car has inject ctor and requires for Closer - a 3rd-party class.
+Module is responsible for instantiation of Car and provides an instance of Closer.
+Component implementation relies on Module when a Car instance is requested.

 ### module_config

 Car has configurable inject ctor with primitive parameter.
 Module is responsible for instantiation of Car with parameter.
 Component relies on Module.
 Module must be specified while building Component, because it has non-trivial configurable ctor.

 ### module_dependency

 Engine has inject ctor.
-Car has inject ctor and injectable field for Engine.
+Car has inject ctor and requires for Engine.
 Module is responsible for instantiation of Car.
 Component implementation relies on Module when a Car instance is requested.

 ### module_direct_inject